 - Experience coordinating learning events including both in-person and virtual formats.

-- Knowledge of youth and adult learning theories and principals.
+- Knowledge of youth and adult learning theories and principles.

 - Knowledge of child welfare, foster care, and kinship care policies and current best practices.